mdomlop/snapman/README.md

 backup before to make a new one to keep the number of backups indicated in quota.

+Backups are only performed if there are changes in the indicated subvolume from previous backups.

 Snapman will run periodically if you use the `--daemon` command line option.

 Backups are stored in a directory specified in the configuration file.